 To run a pipeline in a sub-process in JupyterLab:

 Assign a name to the run and choose the local runtime configuration.

 Monitor the run progress in the JupyterLab console.
 The pipeline editor displays a message when processing is finished.

-Access any outputs that notebooks or Python scripts produce in the JupyterLab file browser.
+Access any outputs that notebooks, Python or R scripts produce in the JupyterLab file browser.

 Refer to the local pipeline execution tutorial for details.